chrisryan91/PremierLeagueTable/README.md

 ![image of results entry](documents/readme%20images/match_day_entry.png)

 Choosing to enter the results will ask the user to enter the goals scored by each team for each of the fixtures.
 Firstly, the goals scored by the team playing at home; secondly, the goals scored by the team playing away from home.
 After the results from each matchday are entered, the option is presented to view the table.
-However, data is saved and the table can be viewed at any point by returning to the menu.
+Data is saved throughout and the table can be viewed at any point by returning to the menu.

 ![image of the top four](documents/readme%20images/top_four.png)